For the first 71 U.S. Opens, no public-access course had the honor of hosting our national championship. Then came Pebble Beach Golf Links.

 The USGA’s concerns about the conditioning of a public-access course were real enough that in 1963, Pebble Beach briefly became a Golf Club, open only to guests of The Lodge at Pebble Beach, residents of the surrounding Del Monte Forest, and members of nearby Cypress Point Club, Monterey Peninsula Country Club and The Beach & Tennis Club.

 But Pebble Beach soon ditched the idea, instead inviting the USGA to host the U.S. Open on a course that was fully available to the public.
 An 81-year-old Jack Neville (Pebble Beach’s original architect) was brought back to touch up his masterpiece.

 Pebble Beach went on to host a U.S. Open for the ages — a duel featuring Jack Nicklaus and a hard-charging Arnold Palmer that was settled with one of the most famous shots in golf history:

 Pebble Beach was awarded a second U.S. Open in 1982, and it once again delivered star-driven power, this time with Tom Watson producing the fireworks on No. 17 to topple Nicklaus:

-In 1999, Pinehurst No. 2 became the first public-access course other than Pebble Beach to host the U.S. Open.
+After Pebble Beach paved the way with three straight historic championships, Pinehurst No. 2 became the second public course to host the U.S. Open in 1999.
 The very next year, the U.S. Open celebrated its centennial championship by returning to Pebble Beach for a fourth time.
 Tiger Woods punctuated the momentous occasion with one of the greatest performances of all time, lapping the field by a record 15 shots.

 “It’s great when a U.S. Open is played on a public course,” Woods told Golfweek.
 “That’s where I learned to play and it has special meaning to me.
 I won my three U.S. Opens on public courses, and it just feels different.
 The crowds are outstanding and really into it, and there’s a lot of excitement.”